-‘Biden, you can’t hide’: Thousands rally in Washington for Gaza ceasefire
+‘Biden, you can’t hide’: Tens of thousands march in US for Gaza ceasefire

-Large demonstration in US capital expresses anger at President Joe Biden’s unwavering support for Israel.
+Large demonstration in Washington, DC expresses anger at President Joe Biden’s unwavering support for Israel.

 Washington, DC – Tens of thousands of people have gathered in the United States capital to demand a ceasefire in Gaza as Washington continues to resist calls for an end to the war despite the mounting death toll.